-Anterior Cervical Discectomy with Fusion
+Anterior Cervical Discectomy and Fusion Surgery

-The vertebrae of the backbone are cushioned by intervertebral discs that act as shock absorbers and allow frictionless movement of your back.
-It is made up of a soft gel-like center called the nucleus pulposus that is surrounded by a tough outer ring of annulus fibrosus.
+The vertebrae of the spinal column are cushioned by intervertebral discs that act as shock absorbers and allow frictionless movement of your back and neck.
+They are made up of a soft gel-like center called the nucleus pulposus that is surrounded by a tough outer ring called the annulus fibrosus.
 A herniated disc is a condition in which the nucleus pulposus bulges out through the damaged or broken annulus fibrosus.
 This puts pressure on the neural structures, such as nerve roots and/or the spinal cord.
-Besides, bony outgrowths, also known as bone spurs or bone osteophytes, are formed due to the accumulation of calcium in the spine joints.
-The pressure induced by a herniated disc or bone spur on nerve roots, ligaments or the spinal cord may cause pain in the neck and/or arms, numbness or weakness in the arms, forearms or fingers, and lack of coordination.
+Some patients develop arthritis in the small joints of their neck or low back vertebrae, which can cause bone spurs.
+These bones spurs can also put pressure on the spinal cord or nerves.
+The pressure on the spinal cord or nerve roots induced by a herniated disc or bone spur may cause pain in the neck and/or arms, numbness or weakness in the arms, forearms or fingers, and lack of hand and leg coordination.

-What is Anterior Cervical Discectomy and Fusion?
+What is Anterior Cervical Discectomy and Fusion (ACDF)?

-Indications for Anterior Cervical Discectomy and Fusion
+What are the Indications for Anterior Cervical Discectomy and Fusion Surgery?

 Before recommending surgery, your surgeon considers several factors such as your health condition, age, lifestyle and anticipated level of activity following surgery.

-Anterior Cervical Discectomy and Fusion Procedure
+How is the Recovery after Anterior Cervical Discectomy and Fusion (ACDF) Surgery?